 You won't have expensive repayments to make each month

-Before stumping up the cash you need to weigh up whether spending your savings is really the best choice.
+Before stumping up the cash weigh up whether spending your savings is really the best choice.
 Consider:

 If you can pay in cash you'll be in a good position to push for a discount.
 Most car dealerships will recognise that cash buyers will expect a discount and will be ready to reduce their prices.

-You will also have the flexibility to decide on the length of your loan and as the cost of personal loans has also fallen in recent years they are also a more cost effective choice than they once were.
+The cost of personal loans has also fallen in recent years so they are a cheaper choice than they once were.

-The main cost of your loan will be set by the interest rate or APR so choose the cheapest option, although you should also weigh up if you need the flexibility to repay early before you apply.
+The main cost of your loan is set by the interest rate so choose the cheapest option, although you should also weigh up if you need the flexibility to repay early before you apply.

-If you have a poor credit rating, using a personal loan to buy your new car will in all likelihood be very expensive.
+If you have a poor credit rating, using a personal loan to buy your new car could be very expensive.